CodeBreaker444/codebreaker444.github.io/_posts/2020-03-29-Reverse-Engineering-AP-Fibernet-IPTV-APSFL.md

 ### Approach
 This time, the approach would be different because it's the first time i've encountered a Generic STB(Set-Top Box) powered by android.
 Now let's see what we can do!
 My initial plan(This may change):
-- Play with the built-in settings and collect any dev(it means technical) info which can be usefull to do some naughty stuff😎.
+- Play with the built-in settings and collect any dev(it means technical) info which can be useful to do some naughty stuff😎.
 - It's basically Android, How i know?
-Because of the U.I and what do you think they are going develop a new O.S like L.G webos, it's **BS!**.
+Because of the U.I and what do you think they are going develop a new O.S like L.G WebOS, it's **BS!**.
 So, let's find a way to extract the apk's from the STB.
 Hmm! possible i think.
 - It's also an IPTV and obviously it uses IP address to stream through TCP(If they are dumb!) or UDP.
 If we can get the Channel specific URL's you can watch free T.V from anywhere and from any device.
-We have to some how capture the data without disassembling🔧 the STB(Because my mom warned me not to😁).
+We have to somehow capture the data without disassembling🔧 the STB(Because my mom warned me not to😁).
 *<u><br>Tech fact⚒</u>: Typically live video-streaming appliances are not designed with TCP streaming in mind.
 If you use TCP, the OS must buffer the unacknowledged segments for every client.
-This is undesirable, particularly in the case of live events; presumably your list of simultaneous clients is long due to the singularity of the event.
+This is undesirable, particularly in the case of live events; presumably, your list of simultaneous clients is long due to the singularity of the event.
 Pre-recorded video-casts typically don't have as much of a problem with this because viewers stagger their replay activity; therefore TCP is more appropriate for replaying a video-on-demand.*
-- My another epic ☠️ idea is to backup the whole android .img and decompile it in my MAC and analyse the hex code and reverse engineer it and then re-flash it.
-I know it's pretty time consuming and analysing the code will definitely be a challenge for me.
+- My another epic ☠️ idea is to backup the whole android .img and decompile it in my MAC and analyze the hex code and reverse engineer it and then re-flash it.
+I know it's pretty time consuming and analyzing the code will definitely be a challenge for me.
 We have to ready for it as the last resort.
-- Their is a less complicated method, which is to connect the STB to my MAC using TYPE-A to TYPE-A cable.
-I don't know whether i can get any data from it but if their is a failsafe mode for the STB to enable debugging.
+- There is a less complicated method, which is to connect the STB to my MAC using TYPE-A to TYPE-A cable.
+I don't know whether i can get any data from it but if there is a failsafe mode for the STB to enable debugging.
 If we choose this path we have to find the method to put it in the failsafe or recovery mode.
-Obviously a recovery mode will be present because any device would have one, otherwise it is made by a dumb🤓 person.
+Obviously, a recovery mode will be present because any device would have one, otherwise, it is made by a dumb🤓 person.
 - If none of the above will work then we will think for more approaches.
-Untill then let's start excuting.
+Until then let's start executing.

 ### Analysis
 1. I was able to jump in the advance settings menu and successfully opened the ANDROID SETTINGS app.
-From there you know, i was able to enable the developer options and soon i find out that their is no adb over wireless and their is no USB debugging option.
-So bascially it means data extraction using TYPE-A cable is not possible. **FIRST BLOW-UP🤯** Lets move on!
+From there you know, i was able to enable the developer options and soon i find out that there is no adb over wireless and there is no USB debugging option.
+So bascially it means data extraction using TYPE-A cable is not possible. **FIRST BLOW-UP🤯** let's move on!
    - Digging in the settings app, I opened the Applications section and find some interesting system installed apps there.
-It's the APSFL app, yes this app acts as the default launcher and basically it's what make the IPTV as AP Fibertv.
+It's the APSFL app, yes this app acts as the default launcher and basically it's what makes the IPTV as AP Fibertv.
 So, finally we got a lead👨‍💻.
 2. <u>Extracting the apk from stb</u>: I can't connect the STB to the MAC so i cannot backup the apk.
 But what if i can use the android itself to help me backup the apk.
 Let me explain!
-   - Fortunately our beloved manufacturer i.e Dasan Networks has installed a chrome browser to let the users browse the Internet but we can use it to download the apps too.
+   - Fortunately, our beloved manufacturer i.e Dasan Networks has installed a chrome browser to let the users browse the Internet but we can use it to download the apps too.
-   - I've downloaded the ESfileExplorer(Obviously!) apk from the apkpure.com and i opened it, the android helped because it's the android default behaviour to launch package installer if any app is downloaded without opening any file manager to browse the app(which is not possible in our case).
+   - I've downloaded the ESfileExplorer(Obviously!) apk from the apkpure.com and i opened it, the android helped because it's the android default behavior to launch package installer if any app is downloaded without opening any file manager to browse the app(which is not possible in our case).
 Thanks Android🤝!
    - Created a Backup of the APSFL.apk and connected a pendrive to the USB port and copied the file to the pendrive with the help of ES Explorer(Another Thanks to EsFileExplorer🤝).
 3. As the APSFL app acted as a launcher and controlled all the T.V operations such as Authentication, STB-menu, Streaming..etc.
 This is our gateway for everything.
    <p align="center"><img src="/images/apsfl/2.png" width="400" align="center"></p>
    - Installed the apk in the emulator and opened it, To my excitement the app has authentication and data is transmistted through the HTTPS protocol (It's encrypted!).
 Now checkout the below ~~vulnerability~~ vulnerabilities section👇🏻.

 ### Vulnerabilities💉
-- **<u>Bypassing the encryption🛡</u>**: Basically to monitor the traffic data from the app to the server the data shoulde be non-encrypted data.
+- **<u>Bypassing the encryption🛡</u>**: Basically to monitor the traffic data from the app to the server the data should be non-encrypted data.
 Installing a custom cert will do the trick but the android api should be 23 or below.
 Reinstalling the Emulator with android 6.0, Setting up a proxy server to listen to the traffic has been completed.
 See the below authentication data.

 {% highlight json %}